 - Experience working with a multidisciplinary research team of undergrads and graduate students from both countries.

 - Extensive, direct guidance, and training from professors at UCSD and Mexican partner institutions.

 - Opportunities to explore how public policies, economics, and culture on both sides of the border affect the health of migrants to the U.S. and of family members who are left behind.

 - Learn how to gather and analyze both qualitative and quantitative data.

 - The opportunity to have your work published as a professional journal article.

 Who is eligible to participate?

-- Graduate and advanced undergraduate students in all majors, all six UCSD colleges and the SDSU College of Public Health and Human Services/Graduate School of Public Health are eligible to apply.
+- Graduate and undergraduate students in all majors, in all six UCSD colleges, are eligible to apply.

 What does it cost?

 - Students selected to participate in the program will pay a non-refundable $200 registration fee.
-Scholarships may be available to cover the costs of travel, food, lodging, and other expenses during fieldwork in Mexico and in the U.S. field research sites.
+Scholarships are available to cover all other costs of participation, including air fare, ground transportation, food, lodging, and other expenses during fieldwork in Mexico and in the U.S. field research sites.